Driver Qualification Test (DQT)

 - When is it safe to overtake? – learn to safely judge gaps when overtaking a stationary vehicle in front of you.

 Sensation Seeking Scale quiz

-This test will help you determine the level of your sensation seeking disposition.
-This is based on the test developed by Prof. Marvin Zuckerman from the University of Delaware.
+The test is based on one developed by Professor Marvin Zuckerman from the University of Delaware.

-Please complete the questions below.
+Instructions: Please complete the questions below.
 There are no right or wrong answers, everyone is an individual, just respond to the statement.
 For each statement, choose either true or false.
-If you do not like either choice, mark the choice you dislike the least.
+If you do not like either choice, mark the choice you dislike the least

 - 00 - 27% = Very Low